How to Grow the String of Dolphins Plant

 If you have a piece with no roots yet, you can tuck the end of the cutting down into the soil to encourage rooting.

-You may also want to use stem cuttings to increase the bulk of an existing plant, rather than using propagation to create a new plant.
-If you’re willing to sacrifice a little length, you can simply add your trimmed ends to the pot with the existing plant to make it grow bushier.
+You may also want to use stem cuttings to increase an existing plant’s bulk rather than propagation to create a new plant.
+If you’re willing to sacrifice a little length, add your trimmed ends to the pot with the existing plant to make it grow bushier.

-If you’re new to this process, check out our guide for more tips on propagating your succulents.
+If you’re new to this process, check out our guide for more tips on propagating succulents.

 Common String of Dolphins Problems